krishabbashyal/landing-page/README.md

 # Simple Landing Page

 A landing page website which can be altered to display the content one needs.
+Currenty set as a Valorant Team's roster but can be changed to fit and requirements.
 A showcase of my CSS and HTML skill